 - Public speaking

 Since crew members on the ISS must be able to communicate with the Russian Mission Control Center, candidates also take Russian language classes.
 After all that, you’ll be ready to begin work as a fully qualified astronaut!

 Other career options

 Becoming an astronaut isn’t the only way to achieve a career in space.
-There’s actually various jobs related to space exploration.
+There’s actually lots of jobs related to space exploration.
 Below we’ve listed a few of the most popular space-related professions:

 |Aerospace engineers: design and create spacecraft, aircraft, and missiles

 |Computer hardware engineers: develop computer systems and equipment used to measure activity in outer space or on Earth

 |Electronics engineers: design and maintain equipment in spacecraft and aircraft

 |Atmospheric scientists: study the atmosphere using satellites and radar systems

 |Astronomers: observe objects within the universe such as planets, stars, and galaxies